 In the same year, the Malagon Sisters reached mass media audiences in mainstream society with their first television appearance on the Bonnie Maid Versatile Varieties show.
 Their fame continued to skyrocket and by 1955, the Sisters signed with Decca Records recording the songs “Oyeme Mamá” and “Negra Merengue” with an orchestra led by Cuban pianist Facundo Rivero.
 Decca Records released the songs on a single, double-sided 45-rpm record in August of 1955.

 In New York City, the Malagon Sisters performed at Chateau Madrid, a well-known venue in Manhattan that boasted celebrities from throughout the Latin American and Caribbean regions.
 On March 2nd, 1956, the trio performed at the Apollo Theater in Harlem, alongside Mae Barnes, who had an established trajectory in Broadway as a singer and comedian.
 By this time, the Malagon Sisters had also solidified their fame beyond the U.S. and had broadened their scope.
-The Sisters performed “Oyeme Mamá” in El vividor, a Mexican film released in Mexico on July 11, 1956.
+The Sisters performed “Oyeme Mamá” and "Negra Merengue" in El vividor, a Mexican film released in Mexico on July 11, 1956.

 The following year, on June 9, the Sisters debuted on the Ed Sullivan Show, a highly popular and reputable American television program, boasting guests such as The Beatles, Elvis Presley, The Rolling Stones, and The Supremes.
 The show aired from 1948 until 1971, and introduced U.S. audiences to a spectrum of music genres.